jmettraux/aachen/src/pcd__cactions.md

 Move
 : **MvA**
 : The character moves at their normal movement rate (30ft 9m 6sq t for a human);
-: Halve the movement rate in case of difficult terrain or progressing prone;
+: Halve the movement rate in case of difficult terrain or when progressing prone;
 : Some terrains might even require a 1d20 + _Exert_ ≥ `STR TC` skill check or some other check success to secure even the half rate.

 Pick Up An Item